 1. Grade On

-The top-ranking student from each of the first-year Day sections, and the top-ranking student from the second-year Evening Division, are automatically invited to become members.
+The top three students with the highest grade point average from each of the first-year Day sections, and the top-ranking student from the second-year Evening Division, are automatically invited to become members.
 Invitations will be made as soon as class-rank information is available.

 2. Write-On Competition

-The dates for the 2013 Write-On Competition are Saturday, May 25 through Saturday, June 8, 2013.
-Students can access the case-in-chief and the competition instructions on Campus Cruiser starting at 9 am on Saturday, May 25.
+The dates for the 2014 Write-On Competition are Monday, May 19 through Sunday, June 1 2014.
+Students can access the case-in-chief and the competition instructions on Campus Cruiser starting on Monday, May 19.

 For reference, sample case comments are available at http://suffolklawreview.org/tag/case-comments/, or in the library, where Vol. 45 (all), and Vol. 46, Number 1 are on reserve.
 Previous issues are also available in the non-circulating periodicals on the 7th floor.